 Create a Task Force to Create Guidelines for Your Lactation Room

 Enlist current and former new moms on to a task force that will come up with lactation room guidelines.
 You might also include lactation consultants in your area, your facilities manager(s) and staff from both human resources and communications.

-Typically, nursing moms carry a bag large enough to contain their breast pump, spare pump pieces and electrical cord or spare batteries.
+Typically, nursing moms carry a bag large enough to contain their breast pump, spare pump pieces, and electrical cord or spare batteries.
 They also will likely use an insulated bag with a freezer pack to keep breast milk cold and fresh if a refrigerator isn't available.
-These are the things they already have so when creating a lactation room, or nursing room, as them what they'd like to have that would best support their equipment and their emotional needs.
+These are the things they already have so when creating a lactation room, or nursing room, ask them what they'd like to have that would best support their equipment and their emotional needs.

-You'll want to create guidelines that addresses your employee needs and promotes the availability of nursing rooms at work.
+You'll want to create guidelines that address your employee needs and promotes the availability of nursing rooms at work.
 As more new moms return to work after giving birth, you'll likely find that the lactation room becomes a popular place for them to share baby pictures and swap stories.
 They will also feel supported in their choice to continue breastfeeding after maternity leave which makes the transition period easier to manage.